bytecod3/edwinmwiti/README.md

 }
 ```

-💬 _Did you know:_ There are two ways to write error-free code.
-Only the third works!
+💬 _Did you know:_ There are only two ways to write error-free code.
+Only the third works!:joy: